ericvera/scdate/README.md

 ### :gear: sDate

-Factory function for creating a new SDate instance or returns the same instance if already an instance of SDate.
+Returns a new SDate instance.

 | Function | Type                               |
 | -------- | ---------------------------------- |